Overview

 Industry links

-Our academic staff are professionals in the acting field.
+Our academic staff are professionals in the field.
 As such, the course is built upon current industry experience through the network of industry links within the London theatre scene and beyond.

 Previous collaborations over the past few years have included work with Camden People’s Theatre, The V&A, The Space, Applecart Arts, Ardent Theatre Company, The Old Church, The Bread & Roses Theatre and more.